 - U.S. Law enforcement prefers that the capability to deliver IRI to the LEMF be provided over the HI2 directly over TCP (at the transport layer) and the Internet Protocol (IP) (at the network layer).

-- U.S. Law enforcement prefers that the capability to deliver content of communication to the LEMF be provided using the GPRS LI Correlation Header over TCP/IP method for delivery.
+- U.S. Law enforcement prefers that the capability to deliver content of communication to the LEMF be provided using the UMTS LI Correlation (ULIC) v1 Header over TCP/IP method for delivery.

 *** THIRD MODIFICATION ***